 As a corporate body, the AAC directors have one client: the Ontario agri-food industry.
 The AAC board of directors has a unique understanding of funding program requirements, farming and agribusiness.
 It’s who they are and what they do.
 A complete list of the AAC’s membership and sectoral structure can be found by clicking here.

-Keith’s farm near Belgrave has been in his family for over a century.
-He bought the farm from his father in 1977.
-Keith currently grows corn, soybeans and wheat, and does custom planting and combining.
-He also pastures cattle each summer, finishing them over the winter.
+Keith farms near Belgrave, where his family has farmed for over a century.
+They are cash crop and beef producers, currently growing corn, soybeans and wheat.
+He also pastures cattle each summer and finishes them over the winter.